1. OnPay

 Screenshot of Form W3 Boxes 14 and 15

-• Boxes 16 -19 – Enter any state or local wages reported on W-2s submitted.
+• Boxes 16 -19 – Enter any state and/or local wages reported on W-2s submitted.

 Screenshot of Form W3 Boxes 16 - 19

-Be sure to verify that the totals entered on your W-3 correspond with the totals from the W-2s you submitted.
+Be sure to verify that the totals entered on your W-3 correspond with the totals from all of the W-2s you submitted for the year.
 You’ll also want to double-check that the totals on your W-3 match those submitted on your 941, 943, or 944 forms throughout the year.

 And that’s it!

-For additional instructions and information on Form W-3, visit the IRS website.
+For additional instructions and information on Form W-3, visit the IRS website or contact a CPA or tax professional.

 Please note all material in this article is for educational purposes only and does not constitute tax or legal advice.
 You should always contact a qualified tax, legal or financial professional, in your area for comprehensive tax or legal advice or if you’re unsure of your obligations.